Virtual Befriending Service

 What is Virtual Befriending?

 Do you feel that you’re the only one affected by CRPS?
 This is something we want to change.
 You’re not alone in this journey.

-Burning Nights CRPS Support is now offering a friendship service where one of our team of volunteers will either offer to telephone you every week or have a one to one chat on Zoom online.
+Burning Nights CRPS Support is now offering a friendship service where one of our team of volunteers will either offer to telephone you every week or have a one to one chat on Zoom online for 12 weeks.
 All of this is from the comfort of your own home.

 This isn’t a counselling service, but a friendship service where you can chat with someone who understands the condition; CRPS either as a patient or as a partner or loved one.

 Who is the virtual befriending service for?